|Feature Article - June 2000|

 Some might argue that our ďpredictionĒ isnít much of a prediction because weíve already observed many tracks parallel to the river.
 We know what the outcome will be.
 (At least, we think we know.)
 So, letís go out on a limb by proposing an experiment we havenít already done.
 Unfortunately, our second experiment is expensive and requires cooperation by the great state of Texas.
 However, it kills two birds with one stone.
 Or, perhaps it would be better to say it saves two birds by removing some stones.

 It is acknowledged on the signs at Dinosaur Valley State Park that the Paluxy River is eroding the tracks away, and that if something isnít done they will soon be gone.
 So, letís do something to save them.
-The state of Texas should divert the Paluxy River around the dinosaur tracks by digging a canal and making two dams at the bottom of the horseshoe as shown on the map at the right.
+The state of Texas should divert the Paluxy River around the dinosaur tracks by digging a canal and making two dams at the bottom of the horseshoe as shown on the map below.

 This would not only preserve the tracks, it would make them visible all year and increase park revenues.
 That in itself is justification (in our minds) for doing it.